brichards21/PHP2550-Final-Project/README.md

-# Drug Resistance and Susceptibility for Foodborne Illnesses in Salmonella, E.coli, and Campylobacter
+# Drug Resistance and Susceptibility for Foodborne Illnesses in the Salmonella, E.coli, and Campylobacter Species

 This project was conducted as a final project for the PHP2550 Fall2022 Practical Data Analysis class taken within Brown University's School of Public Health.

 ## Intro:
+Every year approximately 1 in 10 people globally contract some kind of foodborne illness, including isteria, Salmonella, and E. Coli.
+About 420,000 die from these illnesses annually.
+While multi-state outbreaks are recorded on the CDC website, but it can be a tedious process to track these cases to their sources and impose appropriate prevention regulations in a timely manner.
+The goal of this project is to use past data on foodborne illness occurrence to help prevent and reduce future cases.
+This project is informed by the objectives of the [Healthy People 2030 Foodborne Illness Reduction Committee](https://health.gov/healthypeople/objectives-and-data/browse-objectives/foodborne-illness).
+The scope of this project focuses on potential intervention and treatment measures in the form of antibiotic response.

-- In this project, drug resistance and susceptibility of bacteria isolates are predicted based on genomics.
-We plan to tract their changes over time.
-This allows us to forecast bacteria-related foodborne disease outbreaks.
+- In this project, we will predict drug resistance and susceptibility of bacteria isolates based on genomics.
+We plan to tract how these characteristics change over time as well as how drug resistance changes over time.
+This will allow us to forecast bacteria-related foodborne disease antibiotic response for future cases.

+## Data Source:
+The primary data source used in this project is the [National Center for Biotechnology Information’s (NCBI) Pathogen database](https://www.ncbi.nlm.nih.gov/pathogens/).
+This database includes information about sequenced bacterial pathogens that originate from a food source.
+It records isolates with source and genetic information.
+For the purposes of this study, data on the Salmonella enterica, E.coli and Shigella, and Campylobacter jejuni species were extracted on *October 16, 2022*.
+Thus, this study only retains records that were updated up to that date.

 ## Goal:
 - The goal of our project is to investigate if we can identify the antibiotic resistance of future isolates.
 We will establish a system that recommends antibiotics to future isolates from previous isolates.
+- Generally, we will also extract patterns and associations between genomic, clinical, and environmental characteristics of foodborne illness isolates and assess how they relate to antibiotic response.

 ## Tech used:
+- R and RStudio
 - R Markdown

 ------------------------------------------------------------